Mastodon

 A more limited delivery option.

-• Your post will not appear in-app except to followers browsing your profile, and to anyone mentioned.
+• Your post will not appear in-app except to your followers and anyone mentioned.

 • Your followers will receive the post in their home feeds, and anyone mentioned will receive the post in notifications.